abhisheks008/DL-Simplified/Colour Detection using DL/README.md

 1. **Convolutional Neural Network (CNN)**: Known for its process in image classification.
 2. **VGG16**: A state-of-the-art architecture with deep convolutional layers.
 3. **ResNet15V2**: Harnessing the power of residual networks for accurate color recognition.
-4. **CNN with Attention**: CNN with an overhead Attention allowing context into training and using ELU as activation and NADAM as optimizer function to converge faster.
+4. **CNN with Attention**: CNN with an overhead Attention allowing context into training, and using ELU as activation and NADAM as optimizer function, to converge faster.

 ## Models Implemented